ishanjogalekar/Java-Programs/README.md

 18. Checking number is *strong* or not in Java <br/> **Note** - Strong number is a number whose sum of all digits’ factorial is equal to the number ‘n’. example : 145 = 1! + 4! + 5!
 19. Make 2 **linked list** add numbers in it. print multiplication of corresponding index numbers in another linked list.
+20. Java Program to add two integers but take integers **input as String**.Convert String to int *(without type conversion)* and add integers.

 ---
 ## Project :- SPA (Single Page Application)